-(2) On March 2, 2016, the Board of Directors of the Company awarded Mr. Gilly a variable compensation of €75,002 as a bonus for achieving qualitative and quantitative objectives regarding the fiscal year ended December 31, 2015, mainly related to research and development programs progressing as planned.
-On December 1, 2016, the Board of Directors of the Company awarded Mr. Gilly a variable compensation of €125,004 as a bonus for achieving qualitative and quantitative objectives regarding the fiscal year ended December 31, 2016, mainly related to research and development programs progressing as planned, as well as to the successful IPO of the Company conducted in July 2016 on Euronext Paris.
+(2) On December 1, 2016, the Board of Directors of the Company awarded Mr. Gilly a variable compensation of €125,004 as a bonus for achieving qualitative and quantitative objectives regarding the fiscal year ended December 31, 2016, mainly related to research and development programs progressing as planned, as well as to the successful IPO of the Company conducted in July 2016 on Euronext Paris.